 What Is Dermaplane?

-Dermaplane is a physical exfoliation procedure.
+Dermaplaning is a physical exfoliation procedure.
 In some ways, it is similar to the process of shaving a beard.
 A sterile 10-inch surgical scalpel with a curved point is used to gently shave the skin surface of the face (with the exception of the nose).
 This removes the upper layer of skin, which consists mostly of dead skin cells, as well as the very fine hair on the face – sometimes known as peach fuzz but more correctly called vellus hair.
 These fine hairs can trap dirt and oil, increasing the risk of blackheads and making the skin look uneven.
-Other hair on the face, like the eyebrows, is called terminal hair and should not be dermaplaned.
+Other hair on the face, like the eyebrows, is called terminal hair and should not be removed by dermaplaning.

-Why Have Dermaplane?
+Why Have Dermaplaning?

-Are You A Candidate?
+Are You A Candidate Dermaplaning?

 The treatment itself lasts about 20 to 30 minutes, although there may be some additional time for set-up and care after the procedure.
 The benefits are immediately apparent, but optimal results do require maintenance treatments.
 Most patients return for another treatment every three to four weeks.
 It takes about 30 days for the skin to complete a normal rejuvenation cycle, so more frequent treatments are of no benefit.

-Just as you might cut yourself when shaving, the dermaplane scalpel might nick the skin.
-These are minor injures and heal almost immediately, just as a shaving cut does.
+Just as you might cut yourself when shaving, the dermaplaning scalpel might nick the skin.
+These are minor injuries and heal almost immediately, just as a shaving cut does.
 Occasionally people have a reaction to the cleaning solution.
 Some people report the skin feels dry or appears red for a short while after the treatment.
 Too-frequent treatment (intervals of less than the three-week minimum) increase the risk of skin irritation and may cause the skin to peel.

 You should be able to return to work immediately.
-Dermaplane is an in-office treatment, one of those sometimes dubbed “lunch-hour” facial procedures, as it can be completed in such a short time and requires no recovery period.
+Dermaplaning is an in-office treatment, one of those sometimes dubbed “lunch-hour” facial procedures, as it can be completed in such a short time and requires no recovery period.